 The southern coal skink is secretive and few people know about it.
-This lizard is small, shiny, and brownish tan, with broad, dark stripes down the sides.
+It lives in the southern half of Missouri, excluding the Bootheel.
+It is small, shiny, and brownish tan, with broad, dark stripes running along the sides.
 The general color is tan, brown, or olive brown.
-The stripe on the side can be brown or black, is bordered by a thin light line above and below, and is 2–4 scales wide.
+The broad stripe on the side can be brown or black; it is bordered by a thin light line above and below.
 There are no light stripes on the head.
 During the breeding season, adult males have dark orange on the sides of the head.
-Hatchlings are black with faint lines running down the back and sides.

 Habitat and Conservation